amarasovic/academic-kickstart/content/post/transformer_2020.md

 Pass $\text{tanh}(W^{final}Z\_{n\_{layers}}[0,:])$ to the final $\texttt{Softmax}$ that predicts the class, where $Z\_{n\_{layers}}[0,:]$ is the hidden state corresponding to the first token.

+## Acknowledgements

+Thanks to Andriy Mulyar for pointing out a mistake in the layer normalization in the initial version of this post.